camdennis/websites/camdennis/content/puzzles/phistomefelTribute/index.md

 date: 2020-11-13
 weight: 1
 ---
 The intention is for you to use the 8x8 version of Phistomefel's theorem.
 Which, as far as I know, is a novel concept.
-If you can do that, this puzzle is much simpler (as far as I can tell).
+If you can do that, this puzzle is much simpler.
 However, it is possible to solve this puzzle without the theorem.
 Here is an explanation image:

 ![Example](example.png)